alussana/python-programming-alessandro-lussana/README.md

 # python-programming-alessandro-lussana
 Personal storage of miscellaneous projects for Bologna Bioinformatics Master Course
+Contents:

 ## /snektools
 Suite of general workflows for the implementation of algorithms
-Can be used both as a python module or as a command line tool
+Can be used as both a python module and a command line tool

-### Needleman-Wunsch
+#### Needleman-Wunsch
 Status: OK
 Usage: [...]
 TODO:
 - Add the option to remove end gap penalty
 - Write documentation
-- Add a command to print the backtrace objects to a text file
+- Add a command to print backtrace objects to text files

-### Smith-Waterman
+#### Smith-Waterman
 Status: OK
 Usage: [...]
 TODO:
 - Write documentation
-- Add a command to print the backtrace objects to a text file
+- Add a command to print backtrace objects to text files

-### Hidden Markov Model
+#### Baum-Welch
+Status: to be started
+Usage: [...]

+#### Viterbi
 Status: to be started
 Usage: [...]

 ## /exam
 Exams directory